turgs/rails-blank-slate/README.md

 **don't put mailcatcher in the gemfile.
 Install it directly via** `gem install mailcatcher`.

+## Running Web App (Puma), Mailcatcher, Background Jobs, etc

+In development, use `gem install foreman`.
+Do *not* add this to the Gemfile.
+Then run `foreman start`.

+This will reference the `Procfile` in the project's root.

 ## Migrations and Switch Branches

 Always run `rake db:migrate` when your in a branch making changes.